-Nimrod Fortress was first built by Al-Aziz Othman, the second son of Saladin, in 1229, yet strenghthened later by the Mamluk ruler Baibars and his representative Bilik.
+Nimrod Fortress was first built by Al-Aziz Uthman , the second son of Saladin, in 1229, yet strenghthened later by the Mamluk ruler Baibars .
 After the fall of the Crusaders kingdom the fortress lost is strategic value.
 It was used shortly as a prison by the Ottoman Turks, yet by the end of the 16th century it was abanodoned, and later damaged by earthquakes.

 Druze who settled in its area nick named it “Nimrod’s Castle”.
 The fortress is in an exceptional good state of preservation and is perhaps the best example of Medieval castles in the Holy Land.

-My Friends, Sergio and Rhods, Presenting Nimrod Castle
+My Friends, Sergio and Rhods, Presenting Nimrod Fortress

 Points of Interest in the Area